-The rugged red rock walls of the Grand Canyon in striking contrast with the shimmering, bright blue pools at Havasu Falls make the Havasu Falls hike one of the top trails on every hiker’s bucket list.
+The rugged red rock walls of the Grand Canyon in striking contrast with the shimmering, bright blue pools at Havasu Falls make this one of the top trails on every hiker’s bucket list.

 The Havasupai, or People of the Blue-Green Water, who have inhabited the land for at least 800 years, are the guardians of the 100-foot-tall Havasu Falls.
 There are a total of five waterfalls to visit here, Fifty Foot, Navajo, Havasu, Mooney, and Beaver Falls…and all of them are nothing short of spectacular!